 Here are things to consider to ensure you’re on the front foot come 30 June.

-Whether you regularly work from a home office or have been forced to due to COVID-19, it’s good to be across what you can claim on tax.
+Whether you’re used to working from a home office or have been forced to due to COVID-19, it’s good to be across what you can claim on tax.

-Given that working from home is a new situation for many, the Australian Taxation Office (ATO) has made it easier to claim deductions.
-You can now claim a deduction of 80 cents for each hour you work from home due to COVID-19.
+Given that working from home is a new situation for many, the Australian Taxation Office has made it easier to claim deductions.
+You won’t have to submit a detailed logbook, as you can now claim a deduction of 80 cents for each hour you work from home due to COVID-19.
 Therefore you only need to keep track of the hours you work from home, along with proof of your expenses.

 There are a couple of provisos with this ‘shortcut method’: the work needs to be fulfilling your employment duties (not simply checking your email every now and then) and you must have incurred additional deductible running expenses as a result of working from home.
 These home deductions must be directly related to earning your income – as tempting as it is to claim Netflix as a research tool, unless you’re a television critic this is unlikely to fly!

-When keeping records of your expenses you need to be able to show that you, not your employer, has paid for them.
+You need to keep records of your expenses and be able to show that you, not your employer, has paid for them.
 You must also include any allowance you receive from your employer as income on your tax return.
 Be mindful that the ‘shortcut’ method may not be the best for your circumstances and it may be worthwhile, if a little more laborious, sticking to the old method.
 For more information on working from home deductions, visit the ATO’s website.

 There are many ways of growing your super to think about, including;